Prewriting: Motivation and audience awareness

 Prewriting usually begins with motivation and audience awareness: what is the student or writer trying to communicate, why is it important to communicate it well and who is the audience for this communication.
 It helps you put your thought out onto the paper on what you want to write about.
 Writers usually begin with a clear idea of audience, content and the importance of their communication; sometimes, one of these needs to be clarified for the best communication.
+When figuring out who a writer's audience is, they should consider the level of where their potential audience stands.
+Are you writing for someone who is above you, below you, or on the same level?
+Once that is known, the interests and experiences of said audience should be considered.
 Student writers find motivation especially difficult because they are writing for a teacher or for a grade, instead of a real audience.
 Often teachers try to find a real audience for students by asking them to read to younger classes or to parents, by posting writing for others to read, by writing a blog, or by writing on real topics, such as a letter to the editor of a local newspaper.